xdata-skylark/libskylark/python-skylark/doc/source/installation.rst

 	target_link_libraries(ex_code ${SKYLARK_LIBRARIES} )
 	set_target_properties(ex_code PROPERTIES COMPILE_FLAGS "${SKYLARK_CXX_FLAGS}" )

 This will pull all the required libs and add all include paths for Skylark and its dependencies.
 You should be able to compile your application painless by following the above recipe.

 Using XYZ Build System

-Take a look at the file in ${SKYLARK_INSTALL_DIR}/lib/SKYLARK/SKYLARKConfig.cmake to see which include directories libraries you have to include when using the Skylark library.

-Using XYZ Build System
 -----------------------

-Take a look at the file in ${SKYLARK_INSTALL_DIR}/lib/SKYLARK/SKYLARKConfig.cmake to see which include directories libraries you have to include when using the Skylark library.
+Take a look at the file in :path:`${SKYLARK_INSTALL_DIR}/lib/SKYLARK/SKYLARKConfig.cmake` to see which include directories libraries you have to include when using libSkylark.

 Software Pitfalls